 Sue Blacker is Managing Director of Blacker Yarns and The Natural Fibre Company.
-She is a huge wealth of knowledge when it comes to wool and the wool industry, so we are so very honoured that Sue has offered to be our guest expert for a Technical Tutorial on everything "wool".
+She is a huge wealth of knowledge when it comes to wool and the wool industry, so we are so very honoured that Sue is our guest expert for a Technical Tutorial on everything "wool".

 In this video you’ll learn:

-- About Sue Blacker and her life before sheep.
+- About Sue Blacker's life before sheep and her companies

-- How a fibre gets from sheep to yarn.
+- The processing of fibre from sheep fleece to yarn

 - The wool climate in the UK and New Zealand, and Brexit.

 - How to assess the quality of a wool

 - Which wool you should use for your product, plus characteristic differences between wool grades